zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

              4. Extract the name server names from the NS records and any address records in the additional section.
              5. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
+Follow CNAME if provided.
              6. For each IP address add the IP address and *Intermediate Query Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Intermediate Query Name*.